danielPoloWork/danielPoloWork/README.md

-- 👋 Hi and thank you for coming here
+- 👋 Greetings and thank you for coming here
 - 👀 I am interested in programming and languages such as: *CSS, HTML, Java, jQuery, JS, JSON, PHP, SQL, XML*
 - 🌱 I’m currently learning and improving *Java, Maven, Spring, Liquibase, Hibernate* and *design patterns*